bespardon/Speech-to-Text-Transcription-with-Google-Drive-and-Google-Cloud-Platform/README.md

 # Speech to Text Transcription Tool

 This project is a Python script that uses Google Cloud services to transcribe audio files to text.
+Everything you have to do is to add new m4a audio file to your google drive folder then open terminal and run the python file.
+Your transcription is ready in 1-3 minutes in your google drive destination folder.

+## How does it work

 The script downloads audio files from a specified Google Drive folder, converts them to the WAV format, uploads them to a specified Google Cloud Storage bucket, transcribes them using the Google Speech-to-Text API, and uploads the resulting text files to a specified Google Drive folder.

 ## How to use the tool